juxor/afaq/markdown/secG1.md

 their own labour,"_ demanding _"the abolition of interest"_ and _"the division
-of land and the instruments of labour among those who wish to use them"_ would be _"a socialist school different from [communist-anarchism], but it is still socialism."_ It would be a _"mutualist"_ socialism. [**At the Caf**, p.
-54 and
+of land and the instruments of labour among those who wish to use them"_ would be _"a socialist school different from [communist-anarchism], but it is still socialism."_ It would be a _"mutualist"_ socialism. [**At the Café**, p.
+54 and p.
-p.
 56] In other words, property need not be incompatible with socialism.
 It all depends on the type of property being advocated.

 ## G.1.3 What about their support for wage labour?